imprisonedmind/skuld/README.md

 - Verify:
   - `skuld --help`
   - The Node shim will try `python3` (then `python`) and sets `PYTHONPATH` automatically.

-Troubleshooting
-- "EEXIST: file already exists" when installing via npm usually means another `skuld` binary is already on PATH (e.g., from Homebrew on macOS).
-  - If switching from Homebrew to npm: `brew uninstall skuld` first, then `npm install -g skuld-cli`.
-  - Alternatively, install npm packages into your user prefix to avoid Homebrew’s global prefix:
-    - `npm config set prefix ~/.local && echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc` (adjust shell/rc accordingly)
-    - Then `npm install -g skuld-cli`
-  - You can also use `npm install -g --force skuld-cli`, but prefer removing the conflicting binary to avoid ambiguity.

 ## Setup (one‑time)
 - Configure your credentials: